Two ex-associates of Michael Flynn charged with trying to influence U.S. politicians

 "We all remember another quiet, bearded elder cleric who sat under an apple tree ... in the suburbs of Paris in 1978," Flynn wrote in the op-ed blaming Gulen for directing a failed coup against Erdogan and urging the U.S. government to stop providing him refuge.
 "He claimed to be a man of God who wanted to be a dictator."

-According to the indictment, the defendants used Flynn's firm, the now-dissolved Flynn Intel Group, to damage Gulen's reputation and kept secret that the work was directed by the Turkish government.
+According to the indictment, the defendants used Flynn's firm, the now-dissolved Flynn Intel Group where Kian was a partner, to damage Gulen's reputation and kept secret that the work was directed by the Turkish government.

+The indictment says the effort was put in motion in late July 2016 after the Justice Department denied a request by Turkey to arrest and extradite Gulen.

+Kian emailed Alptekin on July 27, 2016, saying that he had a "detailed discussion" with Flynn the previous night, the court papers say.

+On a weekly basis, Kian and Flynn held calls with Alptekin to update him on the progress of the project, the court papers say.
+"Alptekin relayed this information to Turkish officials and informed (Kian) and (Flynn) whether the Turkish officials were satisfied with the work (Flynn's firm) was performing," the indictment says.

-NBC News reported in November 2017 that federal investigators were zeroing in on Kian, an Iranian-American who was the former national security adviser's partner at Flynn Intel Group, for his role in the failure of the firm to disclose its work on behalf of foreign governments.
+NBC News reported in November 2017 that federal investigators were zeroing in on Kian for his role in the Flynn Intel Group's failure to disclose its work on behalf of foreign governments.

 Flynn pleaded guilty in December 2017 to a charge of lying to the FBI about his conversations with Russian ambassador Sergey Kislyak in the weeks before President Donald Trump took office.
 He has been cooperating with investigators.